bbauska/CS198.1x/readme.md

 <h3>Community Leaders</h3>

-So, of course the biggest face in Ethereum is Vitalik Buterin.
+Of course, the biggest face in Ethereum is Vitalik Buterin.

 He created Ethereum, and also co-founded the Bitcoin Magazine, both when he was under 20 years old.